 * Or any advisor-approved HDFS graduate-level course.

-Students are required to complete and defend a Master’s thesis for the MS or a Master’s Project for the MA in Human Development & Family Studies.
+Students are required to complete and defend a Master’s thesis for the MS or a Master’s Project for the MA in Human Development and Family Science.
 This is normally undertaken in conjunction with HDFS 9090 or 8090.

 - Students may enter the HDFS degree program in the fall, spring or summer semester.
 Entry to the Law School is only in the fall.
 Students may begin either program first.
 However, during the first year of entering law school, only law classes will be taken.
 Thereafter, law and HDFS classes may be intermingled.